Syria to discuss Brahimi peace proposals with Russia

 While Brahimi was working to bridge the vast gaps between Assad and his foes, fighting raged across the country and a senior Syrian military officer defected to the rebels.

-In the northern province of al-Raqqa, Syrian army shelling killed about 20 people, at least eight of them children, a video posted by opposition campaigners showed.
+Syrian army shelling killed about 20 people, at least eight of them children, in the northern province of Raqqa, a video posted by opposition campaigners showed.

-The video, uploaded by the Syrian Observatory for Human Rights, showed rows of blood-stained bodies laid out on blankets.
-Sobbing relatives could be heard in the background.
+The video, published by the Syrian Observatory for Human Rights, showed rows of blood-stained bodies laid out on blankets.
+The sound of crying relatives could be heard in the background.

-The shelling hit the province's al-Qahtania village early on Wednesday.
-The British-based Observatory, which has a network of activists across Syria, said there was no rebel presence in the town, and the motives of the attack were unclear.
+The shelling hit the province's al-Qahtania village, but it was unclear when the attack had occurred.

+Activist Ahmed Kaddour said rebels were firing mortars and had attacked the base with a vehicle rigged with explosives.

+The British-based Observatory, which uses a network of contacts in Syria to monitor the conflict, said a rebel commander was among several people killed in Wednesday's fighting, which it said was among the heaviest for months.

-The military used artillery and air strikes to try to hold back rebels assaulting Wadi Deif and the town of Morek in Hama province further south, where they have cut its supply routes.
-In one air raid, rockets fell near a field hospital in Idlib's town of Saraqeb, wounding several people, the Observatory said.
+The military used artillery and air strikes to try to hold back rebels assaulting Wadi Deif and the town of Morek in Hama province further south.
+In one air raid, several rockets fell near a field hospital in the town of Saraqeb, in Idlib province, wounding several people, the Observatory said.

-As violence has intensified in recent weeks, the death toll has climbed.
-The Observatory reported at least 120 killed across the country on Wednesday, a number likely to rise overnight.
+As violence has intensified in recent weeks, daily death tolls have climbed.
+The Observatory reported at least 190 had been killed across the country on Tuesday alone.

 The head of Syria's military police changed sides and declared allegiance to the anti-Assad revolt.